-There is also a great deal of research to support the benefits of eating dinner as a family.
-It's not surprising that eating together as a family helps build relationships between family members.
-Yet, I was surprised to hear that family dinners can also support kids' mental health and protect against teenage substance use.
+There is a great deal of research to support the benefits of eating together as a family.
+It's not surprising that family mealtime helps build relationships between family members.
+Yet, it is surprising that family dinners can also support kids' mental health and protect against teenage substance use.

-Check out some of the awesome benefits of family meals and tips for making your family dinners successful and fun!
+Check out some of the awesome benefits of family meals as well as some tips for making eating together as a family a successful and fun experience!

 When grown-ups cook with fresh ingredients at home, they know exactly which ingredients are going into their kid's meal (and how much of them!).
 Family dinners also give grown-ups a chance to model healthy eating and teach kids about proper portion control.
 In fact, a 2018 study in the Obesity Reviews Journal found a relationship between frequent family meals and better nutritional health among kids.

 Our lives can get so busy.
 It's nice to stop everything and take the time to connect with our family.
-Mealtime is a great opportunity to ask each other about his or day, make plans, or joke around together.
+Mealtime is a great opportunity to ask each other about his or her day, make plans, or joke around together.
 It's also a great time to model family traditions or teach values (e.g., praying before a meal, using table manners, etc).

 💡Tip: Keep mealtime conversation positive and save more serious or discipline-related topics for another time.

 Family dinners can reduce kids' likelihood of trying illegal substances.
 A study conducted by the National Center on Substance Abuse (CASA) at Columbia University found that compared to teens who have frequent family dinners (5 or more per week), teens who have infrequent family dinners (fewer than 3 per week) are four times as likely to smoke, two and a half times more likely to use marijuana and more than twice as likely to use alcohol.

 💡Tip: Consider taking turns sharing two of the BEST things that happened in your day as well as one of the HARDEST parts of your day.

-💡Tip: Consider letting kids choose a way to help out during meal time.
+💡Tip: Consider letting kids choose a way to help out during mealtime.
 For example, one child can set the table, one can dish up the meal, and one can be in charge of clearing the dishes.